camroga/jonaprieto.github.io/src/2018-06-14-learning-category-theory.md

 categories: learning
 ---

-The list of topics that I like and I should know so far is endless.
-This is my attempt to capture some resources to learn category theory, since I fell more comfortable learning by watching videos, I collected some.
+This is my attempt to save some resources to learn category theory.
 Maybe could be the starting point for someone else.

 ### Video Lectures